JLCarveth/blog/README.md

 - ~~Implement an IP blocking functionality, with routes to add/remove IPs.~~ (Needs Testing...)
 - Functions to remove accounts (for administrators).
 - Update auth middleware to check for cookies as well (for easy web browsing).
+- ~~Implement a way to seed the MongoDB database with data one time~~
 - Implement role-based access control for all actions.
 - Limit failed password attempts to prevent brute force attacks.